awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-confluence.md

 You can use the Amazon Kendra console to get started using a Confluence instance\.
 When you use the console you specify the connection information you need to index the contents of a Confluence instance\.
 For more information, see [Using an Atlassian Confluence data source](data-source-confluence.md)\.

 Use the following procedure to create a basic Confluence data source using the default configuration\.
-The procedure assumes
+The procedure assumes that you have already created an index following the steps in step 1 of [Getting started with an S3 bucket \(Console\)](gs-console.md)\.
 + You have an administrator account on the Confluence instance\.
 + You have a password for the account on a Confluence server instance or an API token for the account on a Confluence cloud instance\.
 + You created an index following the steps in step 1 of [Getting started with an S3 bucket \(Console\)](gs-console.md)\.